Over 18,000 police personnel to be deployed to ensure safe New Year celebrations in Delhi | Law-Order

 The Delhi Police on Thursday said more than 18,000 of its personnel from district and traffic units will be deployed across the national capital to ensure security during New Year celebrations.

-Traffic restrictions will be in place at Connaught Place from 8 pm on Saturday.
+The traffic will be restricted at Connaught Place from 8 pm on Saturday and alcometer will be used for the drunk driving challans.

+Special Commissioner of Police (law and order) Dependra Pathak said, ''Police have made adequate security arrangements.
+Over 16,500 personnel from local police will be deployed across the city on Saturday in view of the New Year celebrations.
+More than 20 companies from outside forces will be given to different districts.

 Pathak further said more than 1,600 pickets for checking, over 1,200 mobile patrolling vehicles and 2,074 bikes will be deployed.

-Special Commissioner of Police (Traffic) S S Yadav said, ''Around 1,850 personnel from traffic police will be deployed along with local police staff for joint checking.
+Special Commissioner of Police (Traffic) S S Yadav said, ''Around 1,850 personnel from traffic police will be deployed along with local police staff for joint checking for which the points have been identified.
 We have identified around 125 points of drunk and drive.
 The traffic will be restricted to enter Connaught Place after 8 pm on Saturday and only authorised vehicles will be allowed there.
-Mobile teams will also be placed for checking in the city.''
+Mobile teams will also be placed which will take action against anti-drunken driving, underage driving, black film on cars' glasses etc.'' There will be more focus on high footfall and celebrations areas, police said.

+The deployment this time will be divided into two shifts for giving adequate cover.
+The shifts will start from 4 to 5 pm till early morning and both the shifts will overlap each other.
+There will be over 300 ''arrest parties'' at various locations which will take action against those who will break the laws, they said.

+''If you are going in a car or on bike, please make sure that the driver or rider is not in inebriated state.
+The comprehensive police presence will be in high footfall and vulnerable areas,'' Pathak said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)